-Local Rotary clubs may be found by using the club finder facility in the dialogue box "Find My Nearest Club" in the Home Page of the Rotary International in Great Britain and Ireland website www.rotarygbi.org/
+Local Rotary clubs may be found by using the club finder facility at the top left corner of the Home Page of the Rotary International in Great Britain and Ireland website www.rotarygbi.org/.

 District Finals

 Organised by Rotary Districts between January and mid-February.
 In the case of high numbers of entrants, it may be necessary to hold preliminary rounds prior to a district final.
 The winners of each category (and, at the discretion of the organisers, the runners-up) are entered into a regional final.